tinaselenge/proposals/11x-new-kafka-roller.md

 cluster-d8799950-b-28cfea0b-8                      1/1     Running   0          2m3s
 ```

-The test was done in a fairly small cluster that doesn't have much load but the difference in the time that it took to roll all the brokers were significant.
+Although this test was done in a fairly small cluster that doesn't have much load, the difference in the time that it took to roll all the brokers was significant.

 ### Configurability